ChasseRush/code-splitting-example/README.md

 # Hey There, Welcome to my Code Splitting Example

-This repo goes along with a post I made on dev.to about code splitting.
+This repo goes along with a post I made on dev.to about code splitting at https://dev.to/chasserush/my-first-post-an-intro-to-code-splitting-with-react-and-webpack-1lp.
 It demonstrates how you can code split with both `React.lazy()` and webpack magic comments (including `react-loadable`).
 Feel free to read it and follow along in the repo.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).